2024 Game Recaps

 - Trinity and O’Brien bury Williams after slow start

-- Bates upsets Wesleyan, capitalizing on errors
+- Bates upsets Wesleyan, capitalizing on Cardinal errors

 - Bowdoin holds off Hamilton with strong late defense